eea/art17-consultation/docs/user/source/conclusions.rst

    *Edit an assessment added by another user*

 ..
 WARNING::
-   For period 2019-2024, as ETC users edited the imported manual assessments (which were created under generic users ``EEA – ETC BE``/ ``EEA – Framework Contract``), they were allowed to edit all the fields.
+   For period 2019-2024, as Assessor users edited the imported manual assessments (which were created under generic users ``EEA – ETC BE``/ ``EEA – Framework Contract``), they were allowed to edit all the fields.